What is a University Technical College?

 There are lots of employers working in all of these sectors in the Sheffield City Region and they are searching for skilled young people to fill jobs.
 Many of these employers are world-famous and employ people nationally and internationally so the job opportunities are not just local.

 I am really interested in technology – what’s on offer at the UTC?

-The UTC will be well-equipped with advanced technology in both its specialist areas.
-It will cater for those who have an interest in creative approaches to the use of computers – both software and hardware – as well as those who want to use technology in their projects.
+The UTC is well-equipped with advanced technology in both its specialist areas.
+It caters for those who have an interest in creative approaches to the use of computers – both software and hardware – as well as those who want to use technology in their projects.

 Will students have to wear uniform?

 Students must wear UTC business dress.
 Full details are on the Business Attire page of our school websites:

 City Centre: https://city.utcsheffield.org.uk/information/attire/